 - Research Library

 - Conference Archive

 - DemoFest Archive

 - Product Directory

 - Supplier Directory

-Adjusting instruction to individual learning styles seems appealing, but in reality, no two learners are the same and both may not benefit from a singular learning style.
-Evidence suggests using learning styles actually harms learning, essentially wasting time and energy that could be used to improve learning outcomes.
+Adjusting instruction to individual learning styles seems appealing, but evidence suggests using learning styles as the basis of instruction can actually harm learning, essentially wasting time and energy that could be used to improve learning outcomes.

-This report explores empirical research to determine if tailoring instruction to individual learning styles have an effect on learning outcomes.
+Download this complimentary research report to determine if tailoring instruction to learning styles has an effect on learning outcomes.

 Back to Library